 - a.
-In cases where interior noise levels are proposed to be mitigated partially or completely through the use of specified building materials, the Applicant must submit a letter, which may use HUD's Sound Transmission Classification Assessment Tool (STraCAT) assessment tool as support, from the architect and/or environmental professional that: discusses the sound transmission classof the construction materials that are to be specified for the project; contains an estimate of the interior noise levels in the interior of the buildings at the project site after construction is completed; and provides an opinion that the noise attenuation plan will reduce noise levels to an acceptable level. - b.
+In cases where interior noise levels are proposed to be mitigated partially or completely through the use of specified building materials, the Applicant must submit a letter, which may use HUD's Sound Transmission Classification Assessment Tool (STraCAT) assessment tool as support, from the architect and/or environmental professional that: discusses the sound transmission class of the construction materials that are to be specified for the project; contains an estimate of the interior noise levels in the interior of the buildings at the project site after construction is completed; and provides an opinion that the noise attenuation plan will reduce noise levels to an acceptable level. - b.
 In cases where noise levels are proposed to be mitigated through either existing barriers or future barriers constructed on the site, the environmental professional must provide the appropriate work charts from Chapter 5 of the HUD Noise Guidebook to demonstrate the value of the barrier adjustment.
 HUD's on-line Barrier Performance Module may only be used to supplement the traditional work charts from the Noise Guidebook.
 DCA does not consider any type of tree to provide any barrier to the transmission of sound.
-Documentation to support the

-- 1. scaled diagrams of the physical situation proposed with noise barrier containing detailed heights, lengths, and angle measurements; - 2. a description of the composition of the natural or manmade barrier; - 3. topographic maps that support the elevations of the noise source, - 4. proposed barrier, and ground floor elevation of the proposed building or amenities.
+Documentation to support the barrier performance must also be provided as follows: - (i) scaled diagrams of the physical situation proposed with noise barrier containing detailed heights, lengths, and angle measurements; - (ii) a description of the composition of the natural or manmade barrier; - (iii) topographic maps that support the elevations of the noise source, - (iv) proposed barrier, and ground floor elevation of the proposed building or amenities.